-Jesuits in Canada and around the world continue to call for the release of Father Stan Swamy, an 83-year-old Indian Jesuit and human rights defender charged and imprisoned under India’s anti-terror laws.
+Jesuits in Canada and around the world continue to call for the release of Father Stan Swamy, an 84-year-old Indian Jesuit and human rights defender charged and imprisoned under India’s anti-terror laws.

 A Sessions Court judge in Mumbai denied Father Swamy bail on March 22, according to a press release from Father Jerome Stainslaus D’Souza, president of Jesuits in India.
 “We continue to hope and pray that justice will prevail, and Father Stan will be released soon and acquitted after a fair trial,” D’Souza said in the release.
 Swamy’s lawyers are now attempting to appeal his bail ruling in India’s High Court.

 Swamy was arrested on Oct.
-8, 2020 with 15 others by India’s National Investigation Agency (NIA) over an incident of caste violence which occurred in 2018.
-That year, the 200th anniversary of the Battle of Koregaon in eastern India was beset by violence from the country’s far right.
+8, 2020.
+He is among 15 others men who have since been arrested by India’s National Investigation Agency (NIA) over an incident of caste violence in 2018.
+That year, the 200th anniversary of the Battle of Koregaon in western India was beset by violence from the country’s far right.
 The Bhima Koregaon ceremony, meant to commemorate the contributions of India’s lower-caste Dalit people, left several Dalits injured and one dead.
 As a result, India’s conservative government cracked down on left-wing land and human rights defenders with Swamy among them.

 Swamy “is a wonderful elderly man, who has a deep concern for the poor,” said Father Erik Oland, Canada’s Jesuit provincial superior.
 The Indian Jesuit father advocated for the land rights of the Indigenous people of eastern India for five decades.
 In 2018, he co-filed a public interest litigation on behalf of over 3,000 Adivasi villagers imprisoned without the due process of a timely trial.